Duration

 Equipment operation and detection methodology

-Covers the use of cable detection products -- a cable locator (CAT) and signal generator (Genny) -- to detect underground services before excavations.
-Includes electromagnetic theory, all four detection modes, all types of electromagnetic location and signal application, practical site assessment, and the Genny-First methodology that measurably reduces service strikes.
+Cable locator (CAT) + signal generator (Genny) used to detect utility services before excavation.
+Cat genny equipment fundamentals, electromagnetic theory, all four detection modes, practical site assessment, and the Genny-First methodology that measurably reduces service strikes.
+Delegates also learn to use genny devices effectively as part of the detection process.
+Approved detection methods for locating buried utility services.

-Available as EUSR Category 1, ProQual CAT1, or Sygma in-house certification.
-CITB Approved.
+Available as EUSR Category 1, ProQual CAT1, or Sygma in-house course certification.
+CITB Approved course delivery.

-View CAT and Genny Training →Cable Avoidance Training
+View CAT and Genny Course →Cable Avoidance Training

-CITB Approved.
-Delivered at your site with your plans and your risk profile.
+CITB Approved course.
+Delivered at your premises with your plans and your risk profile.
+Routes to EUSR Category 1 registration.

 View Cable Avoidance Training →Not sure which course?
-If your operatives need to use a CAT and Genny on site, they need CAT and Genny Training.
-If your team needs to understand the full safe digging procedure and permit process, they need Cable Avoidance Training.
-Many clients book both to fulfil the complete HSG47 training requirement for their workforce.
+If your team needs to use a CAT and Genny on site, the right course is CAT and Genny Training.
+If the team needs the full safe excavation procedure and permit process, the right course is Cable Avoidance Training.
+Many clients book both for complete HSG47 competence coverage.

 Accreditation

-The Energy and Utility Skills Register (EUSR) Category 1 qualification -- formally Utility Excavations Category 1 -- is the most widely accepted route to demonstrating HSG47 training compliance.
-Operatives must be EUSR registered before most utility companies permit work on or near buried cables.
-The card lasts three years and is recognised across UK construction, utilities, highways, and HV substations sectors.
-Working near HV substations or buried HV cables is a specific area where EUSR Category 1 is required by most principal contractors.
-Sygma delivers EUSR Category 1 as a one-day or two-day in-house course.
+The EUSR Category 1 course — formally Utility Excavations Category 1 Locate Utility Services — is the most widely accepted route to demonstrating HSG47 Avoiding Danger compliance.
+Locate utility services HSG47 is delivered under national occupational standards.
+EUSR registration follows successful completion and the EUSR card is issued with a three-year expiry date.
+Recognised across UK construction, utilities, highways, HV substations and National Grid sectors.
+Working near HV substations or buried HV cables is a specific area where the EUSR Category 1 card is required by most principal contractors.
+The course is available as a one-day or two-day in-house format on a date that suits your team; open course dates also available.

-ProQual CAT1 is an externally accredited qualification that assesses all four EML detection modes in a formal practical assessment.
-The ProQual CAT1 Plus two-day route includes the Genny-First methodology in its assessment criteria -- a standard Sygma helped develop.
-Three-year certificate, renewed on expiry.
+ProQual CAT1 is an externally accredited course that assesses all four EML detection modes and practical use of cat genny equipment in a formal practical assessment.
+The ProQual CAT1 Plus two-day course route includes the Genny-First methodology in its assessment criteria — a standard Sygma helped develop.
+Three-year certificate on completion; renewed on expiry date by sitting the assessment again.
+Booking and course dates via the contact form.

-Sygma Solutions is a CITB Approved Training Organisation.
-Every HSG47 training course is delivered to CITB ATO standards.
-Employers who pay the CITB levy may be eligible for training funding support through the CITB Employer Network.
-Sygma provides all documentation required to support funding applications.
+Sygma is a CITB Approved Training Organisation.
+Every course is delivered to CITB ATO standards.
+CITB levy-paying employers may be eligible for course funding through the CITB Employer Network.
+Sygma provides all documentation required to support funding applications, including EUSR registration confirmations and course completion dates for audit.

 Why Choose Sygma